-WHEREAS, the application complies with the Intents and applicable Policies 2, 5, 6 and 11 of this Guideline because, as set forth above, this property is located along Greenwood Road and close to Terry Road, both of which are minor arterials, with significant improvements to Greenwood Road already approved; due to the location of the property, surrounded by commercial development to the west and a stalled residential development to the south and east, the property no longer has any residential viability for development; as part of an existing activity center, it is designed to be a high quality, neighborhood compatible retail center with much needed restaurant uses; it is located close to fairly intense residential populations the length of Greenwood Road from Greenbelt Highway to Dixie Highway and along minor arterial-level streets connecting with Greenwood Road, such as Terry Road; and absent this rezoning application, this no longer suitable single-family property could not be reused in virtually any other manner; and
+The application complies with the Intents and applicable Policies 2, 5, 6 and 11 of this Guideline as follows.

+As set forth above, this property is located along Greenwood Road and close to Terry Road, both of which are minor arterials, with significant improvements to Greenwood Road already approved.
+Due to the location of the property, surrounded by commercial development to the west and a stalled residential development to the south and east, the property no longer has any residential viability for development.
+As part of an existing activity center, it is designed to be a high quality, neighborhood compatible retail center with much needed restaurant uses.
+It is located close to fairly intense residential populations the length of Greenwood Road from Greenbelt Highway to Dixie Highway and along minor arterial-level streets connecting with Greenwood Road, such as Terry Road.
+Absent this rezoning application, this no longer suitable single-family property could not be reused in virtually any other manner.